 Also. make sure your font size isn’t too small or too big.
 Try experimenting with what looks best, as it also depends on your blogging platform.
 As far as the font color is concerned, black is usually the first choice.
 To highlight any part of your text, you can use bold and italics from time to time.

 Step 4 - Add visuals

 Adding visuals can help your blog post format even better.
 We all know how quality visuals can separate good blogs from great ones.
 And that’s why you don’t just need images, but videos, infographics, GIFs as well in your blog format to engage your readers.

-Start by creating or finding a visual that aligns with your topic or blog post.
+Start by creating a visual using AI image generators that aligns with your topic or blog post.
 You can also pick a statement from your blog post that you wanted to highlight and turn into a compelling visual.
 Try experimenting with different formats and choose the one that suits your blog format best.

 Another thing you need to do is add captions with links to each picture.
 This will ensure your readers know where they are clicking when browsing through your post, which is vital for SEO purposes.

 Hyperlink both internal and external links wherever necessary while formatting your blog post.
 This will not only save your reader’s time but will also boost your SEO.